 To continue to see clients and keep them and our staff safe, North Range Behavioral Health needs face masks and gowns.
 If you or your family members or friends know how to sew, please help us help others by sewing masks and gowns for our staff and clients.

-- Some initial mask donations have not held up in the wash or do not fit well on a face.
+- Note: Some initial mask donations have not held up in the wash or do not fit well on a face.
 For this reason, masks with shoestring ties and elastic ponytail holders cannot be accepted.
-Please follow the pattern and supply list below or contact us with questions about modifications.
+If you have a pattern with ties, please be confident that the ties will hold up to multiple washes.
+Contact us with questions about modifications.

-- Must be a medical gown that ties in the back; mid-thigh length is sufficient.
+- Must be a medical gown that ties in the back; long sleeves are required; mid-thigh length is sufficient.